SRFleming/Slimey-Business-Game/README.md

 #### Shaders

-The first and most impactful shader we created was our cel shader (CelShader(Texture/Color)), which is applied to almost every single material in the game.
+The first and most impactful marked shader we created was our cel shader (project-2-tony-pizza/Assets/Shaders/CelShaderTexture.shader), which is applied to almost every single material in the game.
 The core of the shader is simply a blinn phong shading model, but restricted so that anything above a certain level of brightness has a uniform value and anything below the level has zero brightness.
 This results in flat looking lighting where a pixel is either in shadow or lit with no range between the two.
 A uniform ambient light value is also added to each pixel's brightness, along with rim lighting on lit pixels near the visible edge of objects.

 <p align="center">
   <img src="Gifs/cel_shader.png" width="600">